Lande21/RolandeU.github.io/README.md

 I HIT 1K COMMITS!!
 HAPPY Birthday !!!
 Occasion: NEW SEASON 24!
 MIRACLE: I GOT IN!!!
-MY DAD GOT A JOB AND WE ARE !!!!
+MY DAD GOT A JOB AND WE FINALLY FOUND AN APARTMENT!!!!!!

 Daily cut, none tpday ---lots of birthday messages..
 IG today or youtube